 - Watch Tucker Carlson take to task a Democratic strategist who defends SB 219 here.

-- AB 569: Prohibits Pro-Life Codes of Conduct This bill is specifically outlaws employer codes of conduct for employees that prohibit abortion, sex outside of marriage, or contraception, and exposes them to devastating and expensive lawsuits.
+- AB 569: Prohibits Pro-Life Codes of Conduct This bill specifically outlaws employer codes of conduct for employees that prohibit abortion, sex outside of marriage, or contraception, and exposes them to devastating and expensive lawsuits.
 This includes all churches, religiously affiliated schools, and pro-life non-profits.
 There is a very narrow exemption for ministers.
 This bill is directly targeting religious groups who want to operate their organizations according to Biblical principals.
 For more information…

 - AB 677 Lesbian, Gay, Bisexual, and Transgender Disparities Reduction Act: Currently, primary and secondary schools that have students fill out the California Healthy Kids Survey, must get parental approval if the questions about a student’s sexual orientation are included.
 Some schools remove the sexual orientation question so they can give kids the survey without parental approval.
 This bill would prohibit schools from taking out the sexual orientation question if they are going to make their students take the California Healthy Kids Survey.
 Public school administrator have no business asking children to reveal their sexual feelings.
 This bill puts more pressure on schools to ask these very personal questions.